lookit/lookit-docs/docs/source/researchers-day-to-day-study-operation.rst

 this means we try to pay anyone who submits a valid consent video.
-Payment for the parent's/child's time is ethical; accidentally paying the parent to take extraordinary measures to get their child to sit through the study because they think that's necessary to get paid is not :)
+Payment for the parent's/child's time is ethical; accidentally paying the parent to take extraordinary measures to get their child to sit through the study because they think that's necessary to get paid is not.

-Very rarely, you may have people take your study who are not operating in good faith - XXX START HERE.

-The exception to the above guideline is that if someone tries the study but only gets a very short way in (maybe only consent), then comes back and does the study again, you would generally pay them just once - even if you might have erred on the side of caution and paid them even for the first attempt.
+The exception to this guideline is that if someone tries the study but only gets a very short way in (maybe only consent), then comes back and does the study again, you would generally pay them just once - even if you might have erred on the side of caution and paid them even for the first attempt.

+.. admonition:: Spam users and fraud on CHS

+  Very rarely, you may have people take your study who are not operating in good faith - the most egregious example is someone attempting to participate without a child present, but we have also seen cases where the same person makes several accounts to get paid multiple times, or where people lie about their location or child's age to make themselves 'eligible' for studies.

+  **Every member of your research team** who is involved in compensating families for participation must be aware of this issue and the steps that researchers are expected to take to avoid this.
+Because CHS is a shared platform with a shared reputation and shared participant pool, it is **everyone's** responsibility to avoid paying the small number of people to try to take advantage of this resouce to the detriment of our research goals.

+  See :ref:`this page <spam_prevention>` for information on procedures related to discouraging scammer participants on Children Helping Science.

 You are free to put limits on how many times / how often people can participate and be compensated, and to require that the child be, say,